ruthussanketh/Code_Brewers2020/README.md

-PathFinder.js - Team Code Brewers, IIT Kharagpur
+PathFinder.js - Team Code_Brewers, IIT Kharagpur
 ==============
-#### The Mars Colonization Program to build a pathfinder with Acehacker, in Engage  2020 ####
+#### The Mars Colonization Program to build a virtual pathfinder with Acehacker, in Microsoft Engage  2020 ####

 Introduction
 ------------